Tosmah: Racing career

 At the age of two, she started eight times and lost once.
 For this, she was named the American Champion Two-Year-Old Filly of 1963.
 This was before the Eclipse Awards when championships were determined by the Daily Racing Form, Turf and Sports Digest magazine, and the Thoroughbred Racing Association.
 Tosmah was named champion by Daily Racing Form and Turf and Sports Digest, while Castle Forbes took the rival Thoroughbred Racing Association award.

 When Tosmah was three, she started in fourteen races, winning ten, vying all year with a splendid filly called Old Hat.
 1964 saw her highest earnings, $305,283, and the title of American Champion Three-Year-Old Filly.
 She was named American Champion Female Handicap Horse by Daily Racing Form.

 In 1965, at the age of four she won her second Maskette Handicap (now known as the Go For Wand Handicap) under 128 pounds, in the process beating the great filly Affectionately, no. 81 in the Blood-Horse magazine List of the Top 100 U.S. Racehorses of the 20th Century, in a driving finish.

 In her final season, Tosmah defeated Lucky Debonair, the winner of the 1965 Kentucky Derby, in the John B. Campbell Handicap.

 Broodmare

 Of four foals, Tosmah gave birth to only one stakes winner, La Guidecca.

+Her short producing career was reportedly "essentially wasted due to repeated matings with her owner's indifferent stallions".

 She died in 1992 at the advanced age of thirty-one and is buried at Briardale Farm, Estell Manor, New Jersey.

 Tosmah was inducted into the Hall of Fame in 1984.